iclighthouse/ICDex/docs/ICDexMaker.md

 ICDexMaker is ICDex's Automated Market Maker contract (Canister) that provides liquidity to a trading pair.
 An Automated Market Maker is deployed in a separate canister that is managed by ICDexRouter.
 ICDexMaker simulates the effect of Uniswap AMM using grid strategy orders.
+It will create two grid strategies, e.g. if the first grid strategy has a grid spread = 1%, then the second grid strategy will have a grid spread of 5% which is 5 times that of the first.
 It includes Public Maker and Private Maker:
 - Public Maker is the public market making pool to which any user (LP) can add liquidity.
 - Private Maker is a private market making pool to which only the creator (LP) can add liquidity.
 Note: The #NEPTUNE NFT holder can bind the ICDexMaker canister-id to a vip-maker on ICDexRouter, then this ICDexMaker can